Signatures of topological branched covers: Abstract

 \section{Abstract}

 Let $X^4$ and $Y^4$ be smooth manifolds and $f: X\to Y$ a branched cover with branching set $B$.
 Classically, if $B$ is smoothly embedded in $Y$, the signature $\sigma(X)$ can be computed from data about $Y$, $B$ and the local degrees of $f$.
 When $f$ is an irregular dihedral cover and $B\subset Y$ smoothly embedded away from a cone singularity whose link is $K$, the second author gave a formula for the contribution $\Xi(K)$ to $\sigma(X)$ resulting from the non-smooth point.
 We extend the above results to the case where $Y$ is a {\it topological} four-manifold and $B$ is locally flat, away from the possible singularity.
 Owing to the presence of non-locally-flat points on $B$, $X$ in this setting is a stratified pseudomanifold, and we use the Intersection Homology signature of $X$, $\sigma_{IH}(X)$.
-For any slice knot $K$ whose determinant is not $\pm 1$, a homotopy ribbon obstruction is derived from $\Xi(K)$.
+For any knot $K$ whose determinant is not $\pm 1$, a homotopy ribbon obstruction is derived from $\Xi(K)$, providing a new technique to potentially detect slice knots that are not ribbon.